-- Pending permanent resident (any resident who has an approved I-765 form and has submitted an I-485 application with the United States Citizenship and Immigration Services). - E-3 Visa specialty occupation worker - F1 Visa student - H1-B Visa temporary worker in a specialty occupation - J-1 Visa exchange visitor - O-1 Visa temporary worker with extraordinary abilities in the sciences - TN Visa North American Free Trade Agreement (NAFTA) professional - G-4 Visa family member of employee of international organizations - DACA Deferred Action for Childhood Arrivals status requires additional AHA approval to apply.
-Send an email to apply@heart.org with an explanation of your status and a statement of support from your sponsor.
+- U.S. citizen - Permanent resident - Pending permanent resident (must have filed Form I-485 for permanent resident status and obtained a I-797C Notice of Action that the application has been received by USCIS and case is pending) - E-3 Visa specialty occupation worker - F-1 Visa student (predoctoral and postdoctoral fellows only) - G-4 Visa family member of employee of international organizations - H1-B Visa temporary worker in a specialty occupation - J-1 Visa exchange visitor (for non-training awards, you must have obtained an H-1B or equivalent by the award activation date) - O-1 Visa temporary worker with extraordinary abilities in the sciences - TN Visa NAFTA Professional - DACA Deferred Action for Childhood Arrivals.
+Requires additional AHA approval to apply.
+Send an email to Apply@Heart.org with an explanation of your status and a statement of support from your sponsor.

-Applicants are not required to reside in the United States for any period before applying for American Heart Association funding.
-An awardee must maintain one of the designations listed above throughout the duration of the award.
+Trainees are not required to reside in the United States for any period before applying for American Heart Association funding.
+Trainees must maintain one of the designations listed above throughout the duration of the award.